 Free Shipping Within The United States!

 This board comes with an onboard ESP32 WROOM-32 WiFi, Bluetooth Classic, BLE Module, and a CAN Bus port with a transceiver.
-Onboard is an RGB LED, IO pins on a 0.1" pad.
+Also, onboard is an RGB LED, IO pins on a 0.1" pad.

 Programming is accomplished through the popular Arduino IDE connected to the USB-to-Serial converter with USB-C connector, automatic bootloader and reset.